TIMELESS MELODIES

 Ever find yourself rolling your eyes when something's just too much?
 It's like a reflex, right?
 Unfortunately, poor owls can't make this move.

 With their huge eyes, these birds don't have eyeballs like us.
 Instead, theirs are tube-shaped.
-This tubular design improves their vision to make them outstanding hunters.
+This tubular design improves their vision to make them incredible hunters.
 But this also has a small drawback: They can't rotate their eyes in different directions.

 However, these wise birds compensate for this disadvantage with the impressive ability to rotate their necks 270 degrees!